MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 ## Desktop recorder

-To automate a desktop application:
+To record a desktop flow:

 1. Create a new desktop flow and select **Desktop recorder** in the toolbar of the flow designer.